 As a rule, self-employed workers will make 'payments on account' twice a year.
 They are 2 installments paid in advance towards their tax annual bill.

-You must make two payments on account each year unless:
+As a rule, you must make two (2) payments on account each year unless:

 Payments on account should take place before midnight on the 1st of January and the 1st of July.
 Each separate payment is half of the tax bill for the previous year.
 You may need to make a 'balancing payment' if there is any tax left to pay afterwards.